Shown: DPATCH-2 System with two headstagesdPatch®

 10 kHz BW

-- Automatic compensation routines for pipette compensation and whole-cell compensation
+- Automatic compensation routines for pipette compensation and whole-cell compensation, and series resistance compensation

 - Series resistance prediction and correction independently programmable